-Command line parameters which can be used directly with pg4uw.exe
+Command line parameters which can be used directly with pg4uw.exe program is already running, <file name> means full or relative project file path and name is already running, <file\name> means full or relative path to file that has to be loaded, file format is detected automatically

-/Prj: <file_name></file_name> forces project load when program is starting or even if program is already running, <file_name> means full or relative project file path and name</file_name> /Loadfile: <file_name></file_name> forces file load when program is starting or even if program is already running, <file_name> means full or relative path to file that has to be loaded, file format is detected automatically</file_name> /Saveproject: <file_name></file_name> the command is used to save currently selected device type, buffer contents and configuration to project file.
-Command /Saveproject is equivalent to user selected command Save project in PG4UW control program.
+/Prj:<file\name> forces project load when program is starting or even if buffer contents and configuration to project file.
+Command /Saveproject:... is equivalent to user selected command

+/Loadfile:<file\name> forces file load when program is starting or even if program

+/Saveproject:<file\name> the command is used to save currently selected device type,

+Save project in PG4UW control program.